thiagosalviat/toDoList-v2/README.md

 4. Once dependencies are installed head to the **app.js** file and locate the `mongoose.connect()` function.
 By default the name of the database is `toDoListDB` but you may change it to whatever you like at the end of the string.
 5. Start up MongoDB with the `mongod` command followed by any flags if your local configuration requires it.
 6. Start the application with `node app.js` and head to `localhost:3000` in your browser of choice.

-### Side Notes....

-Please be respectful if you decide to add new custom lists or items on the live version of the site as I currently do not have an authentication method.
-This will be my next step for this project, as it will ensure that only 'admins' of the application can add new lists and items.